AlanFord/NodateDebug/README.md

 5. Prepare for compiling
    * Delete all folders and files:
 ![](images/stm32_hp141_lcd-start-new-project-5.png)
-   * Drag all "stm32_hp141_lcd" file (except out.elf) and folders into "stm32_hp141_lcd" in Project Exploere of STM32CubeIDE:
+   * Drag all the contents of your NoDate project into "stm32_hp141_lcd" in Project Exploere of STM32CubeIDE:
      ![](images/stm32_hp141_lcd-start-new-project-6.png)
    * Select "Copy files and folders" and then press "OK":
 ![](images/stm32_hp141_lcd-start-new-project-7.png)